14-18 Great Clowes Street,

 The interior was redesigned by another architect named Watson and the ceilings were decorated with Victorian period scenes.
 The redesign included a Jacobean style cafe.

-The Victoria Theatre Cinema continued life as a cinema until 1958, when it closed due to lack of trade caused by the slum clearances.
+The Victoria Theatre Cinema was operated by the H.D.
+Moorhouse Circuit by 1937.
+It continued life as a cinema until 1958, when it closed due to lack of trade caused by the slum clearances.
 It was used as a clothing store for a period and occasional repertory groups staged sporadic live theatre performances and pantomimes in the 1960’s.

 In 1973, the theatre became a bingo hall, and continued in this use until it closed in 2012.
 The Victoria Theatre is a Grade II Listed building.